Going to the movies in Seattle?

 9. The Grand Illusion Cinema

 The Grand Illusion Cinema is the oldest independent movie theater in Seattle, showing classic and independent films in a converted dentist’s office since 1968.
+It’s also one of the only theaters in the PNW that regularly screens movies on 35mm film.
 Unfortunately the building is being sold and Grand Illusion was unable to renew their lease in February 2025.
-They’re “determined to recreate the magic someplace new” so while they search for their new location in the University District, you can donate and attend their pop-up screenings at Northwest Film Forum.
+They’re “determined to recreate the magic someplace new” so while they search for a new location in the University District, you can support them by donating and attending their pop-up movie screenings held at Northwest Film Forum.

 Address: 1403 NE 50th St, Seattle, WA 98105